Steiynbrodt/Steiynbrodt/README.md

 🔹 **RCS Calculator** – Python-based radar cross-section simulator
 🔹 **VEX V5 Robotics Code** – autonomous navigation, control logic
-🔹 **Z.O.E(Zone Of Enders)** - if you played Ace Combat you know what it is (i am not doing it on a real aircraft though)
+🔹 **Z.O.E(Zone Of Enders)** - if you played Ace Combat you know what it is (i am not doing it on a real aircraft though) 🔹 and its private and not done yet might release when its done

 You can find all projects here: